 Orange Leaf has as many locations as they have toppings, with over 200 locations in the US and Internationally.
 So, if you’re willing to go with yogurt in place of ice cream, then Orange Leaf is a great option to go with.

 This.
 Is.
 New.
 Dairy Queen recently released non-dairy Dilly Bars.
-They are essentially the old-school chocolate coated ice cream on a stick.
+They are essentially the old-school chocolate coated ice cream on a stick and they are amazing.

 Places You CAN’T Get Dairy Free Ice Cream